How do you respond to Google Algorithm updates?

 Now that we have an idea of what the algorithm updates are, what should you do if your website is impacted by an algorithm update?
 How do you know if you were affected by the algorithm update as it is?
 Let’s talk through the step you need to take to answer these questions:

 - Timing.
 Google won’t tell you directly if your website was affected by the algorithm update.
 Rather, you have to make an educated guess that you were affected and the best way to do that is to look at the timing of the algorithm update.
 If the update rolled out on the 15th of the month and your traffic began decreasing on the 16th, the chances are good that the algorithm is the root cause of your traffic decrease.
-For this reason, we suggest noting algorithm updates in your Google Analytics account as annotations (or similar notations if you use other analytics tools ).
+For this reason, we suggest noting algorithm update dates on your calendar so you can remember when these happened (there is a way to add annotations within Looker Studio to combine with GA4 data).

 - Rule Out Other Causes.
 This is especially true for smaller/unconfirmed and specifically targeted updates but can even apply to Core Updates since not every website is affected by those.
 Too often, we’ve worked with clients who are certain an algorithm update caused the traffic drop but really it was something else, like a hack on the server or a deployment gone wrong.
 Before blaming the algorithm update for the traffic drop and investigating that as the culprit, see what content has changed recently if you have made any major updates to your website’s servers or systems if anything about the design has changed, and so on.
 Chances are it really is the algorithm update that affected things, but you want to rule everything else out first so that you know you are looking in the right direction.